 In recent years, the advantages of studying community DNA extracted from soil samples have become apparent.
 This nonculture-based approach is thought to be more representative of the actual community present than culture-based approaches.
 In addition to providing information about the types of populations present, this approach can also provide information about their genetic potential.
 As with any technique, there are limitations to the data that can be obtained with DNA extraction.
 Therefore, many researchers now use DNA extraction in conjunction with direct and cultural counts to maximize the data obtained from an environmental sample.

-Principles
+Principles:

 Initially, two approaches were developed for isolation of bacterial DNA from soil samples.
 The first was based on fractionation of bacteria from soil followed by cell lysis and DNA extraction.
 The second method involved in situ lysis of bacteria within the soil matrix with subsequent extraction of the DNA released from cells (Table 1).
 Subsequent to the development of these two approaches, in situ lysis has become the commonly used extraction procedure primarily because it is easier and faster, it yields more representative DNA, and because commercial kits have made it easier to purify the DNA.